To screen for and diagnose a gonorrhea infection

 Men may have no noticeable symptoms.
 If they do, they may include:

-- A white, yellow or greenish discharge from the penis
+- A white, yellow or greenish discharge from your penis

 - Pain or burning when urinating

-- Pain, tenderness, and swelling of the testicles
+- Pain, tenderness, and swelling of your testicles

 Women or men treated for gonorrhea should be retested three months after their treatment.